 🌟 You can visit Castelvecchio and the wall walkway with the Verona City Card.

-Piazza Bra is the largest public square and where you will find the Roman Arena and Verona’s city hall.
+Piazza Bra is the largest public square and where you’ll find the Roman Arena and Verona’s city hall.

-🍽️ There are many cafes and restaurants, and is the main meeting point for walking tours.
+🍽️ There are many cafes and restaurants, and is it the main meeting point for walking tours.

 5. Try Out the Cafes in Piazza delle Erbe

-This lively historic square has many cafes and a bustling market.
-It is decorated by statues of Greek gods and there is the beautiful Madonna Fountain in the centre, which features a Roman sculpture.
+We stayed in apartment overlooking this lively historic square.
+It has many cafes and a bustling market.
+It’s decorated by statues of Greek gods and there’s the beautiful Madonna Fountain in the centre, which features a Roman sculpture.
+Our guide also pointed out hidden frescoes and sculptures visitors often miss.

 🌟 It is also home to Torre dei Lamberti, a tower worth climbing for the views.